 These whites are soaking in baths of Alum and Soda Ash preparing them for experimenting with natural plant dyes.
-In the articles I have been able to find about how to scour and use mordant the subject has been on wool.
-I was curious about how it would work for dyeing clothing.
+In most articles I have been able to find about scouring with mordant the subject focus has been on wool.
+I was curious about dyeing clothing.
 In my first test dye buckets from last summer, ’17, I used recycled cotton curtains that had been treated in Soda Ash and Alum.
 In the second set of test buckets this summer I used cotton tops, T-shirts and some of the re-purposed curtains that had not been treat in Soda Ash or Alum.
 The dye was not absorbed evenly and I do not know how long it will be before the colour washes out.
 I will be mindful to use a Ph Balanced Laundry Detergent with these pieces.

 Sourcing Soda Ash and Mordant for myself here in Greater Victoria was time-consuming and challenging.
 For convenience I have some links to getting them on-line to be delivered to you door.